Loyalist Volunteer Force: Death of Billy Wright

 On 27 December 1997, Wright was assassinated by Irish National Liberation Army (INLA) prisoners inside the Maze Prison: Christopher "Crip" McWilliams, John Glennon and John Kennaway.
 The three were imprisoned in the same block as Wright.
-He was shot as he travelled in a prison van, and after killing Wright, the three handed themselves over to prison guards.
-They also handed over a statement: "Billy Wright was executed [...] for directing and waging his campaign of terror against the nationalist people from his prison cell".
+He was shot as he travelled in a prison van.
+After killing Wright, the three surrendered to prison guards.
+They also delivered a statement: "Billy Wright was executed [...] for directing and waging his campaign of terror against the nationalist people from his prison cell".

 That night, LVF gunmen opened fire on the dance hall of the Glengannon Hotel, near Dungannon.
 The hotel was owned by Catholics and about 400 teenagers were attending a disco there.
 Three civilians were wounded and one, a former Provisional IRA volunteer, was killed.
-Police believed that the disco itself was the intended target, rather than the ex-volunteer.
+Police believed that the disco was the intended target, rather than the ex-volunteer.
 Witnesses said it was "an attempt at mass-murder".